expz/polytope/README.md

 __Supporting Libraries:__

--- GNU Multiple Precision Arithmetic Library (https://gmplib.org) (GPLv2 License)
+-- GNU Multiple Precision Arithmetic Library called by libppl (https://gmplib.org) (GPLv2 License)

 (A previous version used the COIN CBC Solver library (Eclise Public License 1.0) directly, but it is now included in the Google OR Tools.)